- Media must register to attend the meeting.

 Advance Media Registration

-Journalists may preregister for an ACAAI press badge by submitting credentials, such as a business card or letter of assignment, to email@example.com by Sunday, October 22.
+Journalists who will be working on-site at the convention center may pre-register for an ACAAI press badge by submitting credentials, such as a business card or letter of assignment, to firstname.lastname@example.org by Sunday, October 20.
 Please include the completed registration form with your email.

 Registered media will receive an electronic press kit prior to the meeting.

-Media not preregistered should visit the registration area at the Washington State Convention Center with credentials, such as a business card or letter of assignment and fill out the media registration form.
+Media not pre-registered should visit the registration area at the George R. Brown Convention Center with credentials, such as a business card or letter of assignment and fill out the media registration form.
 Badges will then be issued.

 Information regarding press registrants is proprietary.
 ACAAI does not release the media registration list.